RPI-DATA/website/content/modules/how-to.md

 * Hit `shift + tab` after typing out a function to get a description of how it works
 * After finishing a cell, hit `shift + enter` to run it

+When running code, the number next to the cell signifies the order in which the code has been run.
+Thus, you can have situations where you can run a cell near the beginning of your notebook that will overwrite a variable you declared in a later cell.

 Once you're done with your notebook, you can export it to html to contribute it to the project using the following command:

 ```